Colorado’s Only NCI-Designated Comprehensive Cancer Center

 The University of Colorado Cancer Center is the only National Cancer Institute-designated comprehensive cancer center in Colorado, and one of only 41 in the nation.
 This elite designation requires the membership of 400+ researchers and physicians to maintain a robust, peer-reviewed program of excellence in the core areas of research, treatment, education, community outreach as well as prevention, control and survivorship programs.

 In 2013 the National Comprehensive Cancer Network (NCCN) elected the CU Cancer Center as a member institution.
-As part of NCCN, CU Cancer Center’s researchers contribute their expertise and ideas to the organization’s national and international initiatives in patient care and research.
+As part of NCCN, CU Cancer Center’s researchers contribute their expertise and ideas to the organization’s national and international initiatives in patient care.

 To discover, develop and deliver breakthroughs in diagnosis, treatment, and prevention that improve cancer care locally, nationally and globally.
 These efforts form the basis of a comprehensive spectrum of translational prevention, diagnosis, treatment, survivorship and outreach programs and provide a framework for training the next generation of cancer researchers and physicians.